 Table of Contents

-SavaPage can be customized to fit your corporate identity.
+SavaPage can be customized to match your organizational identity.
 Customization makes SavaPage an integral part of your organization rather than an external tool.

 Customization is an advanced topic.
 If you need help, please contact your SavaPage Community Representative.